dart-lang/language/working/augmentation-libraries/feature-specification.md

     d
     ```

-**TODO: Should it be a compile-time error if the main library and augmentation
+**TODO: Should it be a compile-time error if the augmented library and
-are in different packages?**
+library augmentation are in different packages?**

 ## Augmenting declarations

-Unlike part files, which can only add entirely new declarations, an augmentation
+Unlike part files, which can only add entirely new declarations, a library
-can also modify existing declarations in the main library.
-This can mean adding
+augmentation can also modify existing declarations in the augmented library.
-new members to an existing type, or even modifying the code of an existing
+This can mean adding new members to an existing type, or even modifying the code
-declaration.
-There is a new built-in identifier, `augment`, which is used to
+of an existing declaration.
+There is a new built-in identifier, `augment`, which
-syntactically mark a declaration as an augmentation of an existing one.
-The
+is used to syntactically mark a declaration as an augmentation of an existing
-introduction of this new identifier will be language versioned in order to make
+one.
+The introduction of this new identifier will be language versioned in order
-it non-breaking for old code.
+to make it non-breaking for old code.

 It is also allowed for a non-abstract class to have abstract members, if those
 members are filled in by an augmentation.
 This is primarily useful for macros,